 With the growing zero waste and sustainable lifestyle community, more and more businesses are coming up with sustainable solutions to help address consumer concerns.
 Check your local community and find out the zero waste stores near you.
 Support eco-friendly companies that are finding ways to helping save our seas.

 If you happen to be on my side of the world and need zero waste products, here are some of the sustainable lifestyle store in the Philippines.

 Many sustainable companies sell their products online to make their product available to more people.
 Should you decide to shop online, do consider the sellers location as well.

-Many of the zero waste products I mentioned on this post are from EarthHero and Etsy.
+Many of the zero waste products I mentioned in this post are from EarthHero and Etsy.